jmanprz/pypipedrive/README.md

 ### Submitting a patch

-You're welcome to [submit a pull request](https://github.com/jmanprz/pypipedrive/pulls) for a bug fix or a new feature as long as you use the library.
+You're welcome to [submit a pull request](https://github.com/jmanprz/pypipedrive/pulls) for a bug fix or a new feature.

-Work off of `develop` to create the patch branch and open pull requests targeting `develop`.
+We follow **Git Flow** branching strategy.
+See [CONTRIBUTING.rst](./CONTRIBUTING.rst) for branch naming conventions and workflow details.

 All pull requests **must adhere** to the following guidelines: